Last Updated: February 8, 2026

 Why Are Solo Contractors Rejecting Expensive Software?

 The subscription fatigue is real.
 Netflix, Spotify, phone plan, insurance, truck lease, and now everyone wants you to add $200/month for software designed to manage teams you don’t have.
-According to analysis of discussions on Contractor Talk forum (December 2025-January 2026, 25+ threads reviewed), the most common complaint from solo operators isn’t about software functionality—it’s about paying for features they’ll literally never use.
+According to analysis of discussions on Contractor Talk forum (December 2025–January 2026, 25+ threads reviewed), the most common complaint from solo operators is not about software functionality — it is about paying for features they will literally never use.

-- Best for Profit & Speed: Housecall Pro (Winner).
-It is faster to set up, cheaper to start, and focuses heavily on increasing your ticket size.
+- Best for Profit & Speed: Housecall Pro.
+Faster to set up and focuses heavily on increasing ticket size through mobile sales tools.

 - Best for Complex Dispatch: Jobber.
 A strong choice if you manage 10+ trucks and complex routing.